themaplelab/swan/README.md

 ### 2. Run Analysis

 Use `driver.jar` to analyze the SIL in the `swan-dir/`.
 You can use `-h` to view the driver options.
-You can learn about how write analysis for SWAN [here](https://github.com/themaplelab/swan/wiki/Writing-Analysis).
+You can learn about how to write analysis for SWAN [here](https://github.com/themaplelab/swan/wiki/Writing-Analysis).

 ### 3. Processing analysis results